CoIT-WGU/D084-Lab-Resources/Instructions/Labs/09 - Implement Directory Synchronization.md

     - Resource group: the name of a new resource group **az1000501-RG**

-    - Location: the name of the Azure region which you used in the previous task
+    - Region: the name of the Azure region which you used in the previous task

     - Admin Username: **Student**